POIbakri/lumbus-app/APP_STORE_SUBMISSION_GUIDE.md

 #### **Promotional Text** (170 characters - editable without new version)
 ```
 Get connected instantly in 150+ countries with Lumbus eSIM.
 No physical SIM cards, no roaming fees.
-Activate in under 5 minutes.
+Activate in 5 minutes.
 Travel smart with Lumbus.
 ```
+**Character count:** 169 characters

 #### **Description** (4000 characters max)